-Overseas Property Purchaser Volume Share by Area 2022 (Until Q3)
+Overseas Property Purchaser Volume Share (Approx) by Location in 2023

-Overseas Property Purchasers in Spain by Country 2022 (Until Q3)
+Overseas Property Purchasers in Spain by Country

-The % of foreign purchasers grew significantly in 2022 exceeding the previous peak reached in 2015.
-The graph below shows the composition of foregin property purchasers by country on a national level across Spain.
-Despite Brexit purchasers from the UK still represented the largest % although this dominance has reduced with increasing volumes from other countries notably Germany.
-Importantly while purchaser volumes from all countries have increased significantly since the pandemic the volume from UK purchasers recovered more slowly to pre-pandemic levels and remained below previous peak while purchaser volumes from other locations recovered faster to both exceed both pre-pandemic levels and create new highs.
+The graph below shows the composition of foregin property purchasers by country on a national level across Spain during 2022.
+Despite Brexit purchasers from the UK still represented the largest share although this dominance has reduced with increasing volumes from other countries, notably Germany and France.
+Importantly while purchaser volumes from all countries have increased significantly since the pandemic the volume from UK purchasers recovered more slowly to pre-pandemic levels and remained below previous peak while purchaser volumes from other locations recovered faster to exceed both pre-pandemic levels and create new highs.